Map Compiler

 Update Entities Only the entities are updated in an existing WMB map.
 This way, the entity positions and properties can be fine-tuned without having to rebuild the whole map.

 Update Textures To copy changed texture images into an existing WMB map.
 The name, size, scale, or position of textures must not be changed.
-This option must only be used when the map itself was not changed or edited after the last compile process.
+This option can only be used when the map itself was not changed or edited after the last compile process.

 Light Calculations Adjust the light/shadow quality.
 Lower quality results in faster compiling time, but reduced shadow resolution.